zurli/temperature_measuring/README.md

     RRA:AVERAGE:0.5:72:1460

 creates a database that
-is updated every 5 minutes
+is updated every 5 minutes<br>
-has heartbeat of 900, means may miss 3 measures bevore coming UNKNOWN has data sources that that can save values from 0 to unlimited saves 1 day in 5-minute resolution (288 * (300*1/60) / 60/24) saves 1 week in in 15-minute resolution (672 * (300*3/60) / 60/24)
+has heartbeat of 900, means may miss 3 measures bevore coming UNKNOWN<br>
+has data sources that that can save values from 0 to unlimited saves 1 day in 5-minute resolution (288 * (300*1/60) / 60/24)
+saves 1 week in in 15-minute resolution (672 * (300*3/60) / 60/24)